 There are many different ways to celebrate the holidays, and each has its own merits.
 Be sure to be open and honest with your ex-spouse, and try to be patient.
 This is completely new for both of you, so there will be times that are frustrating.
 When you get angry or upset, just remember that this is a time for celebrating the joy of family.
 Be forgiving of yourself and those around you.

 Getting a divorce is difficult, and it can be made even more difficult around the holidays.
 No matter how you and your family choose to celebrate, remember that the process will get easier.
 Your children will be excited to spend time with you, regardless of the arrangements.
 Don’t fall victim to perfectionism – you are enough.

 If you are looking into getting a divorce, or if you are already divorced, you want someone who is going to be on your side.
 We can help you through the divorce from both a legal and emotional side.

-At Charlotte Christian Law, we will be there for you throughout the entire process.
-Connect with us at Charlotte Christian Law Firm to find an attorney that will go to bat for you both in and out of court.
+At The Law Offices of Charlotte Christian and Associates, we will be there for you throughout the entire process.
+Connect with us at The Law Offices of Charlotte Christian and Associates Firm to find an attorney that will go to bat for you both in and out of court.
 We will advocate for you.